Austria investigating reports of 'Havana syndrome' among US diplomats - KTVZ

 Austria investigating reports of ‘Havana syndrome’ among US diplomats

-“We take these reports very seriously and, according to our role as the host state, are working with the US authorities on a joint solution,” the Federal Ministry of European and International Affairs said Sunday.
+The New Yorker first reported on the rising reported cases in Vienna.

-“The security of diplomats dispatched to Austria and their families is of utmost priority for us,” the ministry added.
+A handful of the impacted personnel have had to be medevacked from Vienna and are now receiving medical assistance in the US, the sources said.

-A US State Department spokesperson said Saturday: “In coordination with our partners across the US Government, we are vigorously investigating reports of possible unexplained health incidents among the US Embassy Vienna community or wherever they are reported.”
+“In coordination with our partners across the U.S. Government, we are vigorously investigating reports of possible unexplained health incidents (UHI) among the U.S. Embassy Vienna community or wherever they are reported,” a State Department spokesperson said.
+“Any employees who reported a possible UHI received immediate and appropriate attention and care.”

-Victims of Havana Syndrome have reported a varying set of symptoms and physical sensations, including sudden vertigo, nausea, headaches and head pressure, sometimes accompanied by a “piercing directional noise.”
-Some reported being able to “step in” and “step out” of these sensations by physically moving their bodies elsewhere.
-Some have been diagnosed with traumatic brain injuries and continue to suffer from debilitating headaches and other health issues years later.
+The State Department has established a team of medical experts that can respond to reports of possible events globally and created an interagency triage tool that standardizes the assessments of these incidents across the various agencies, the spokesperson said.

-Since the incidents began in late 2016 in Cuba, US federal investigators have struggled to determine what — or who — is causing the mysterious symptoms.
-There have been cases reported in Russia, China and elsewhere across the globe, and a Senate committee said in April that the number of suspected cases appeared to be on the rise.
-In April, CNN reported on two separate incidents that occurred near the White House late last year affecting National Security Council staffers.
+This summer the department also implemented a pilot baseline program “to collect pre-incident information on our employees in the event of a reported incident,” the spokesperson said.
+That program is optional for US diplomats, multiple diplomats told CNN.

 The-CNN-Wire